-In previous articles we have reviewed important steps to prepare for training on the trail, including reading the horse to recognize his inner energy level and working with him to release it.
+In previous articles we reviewed important steps to prepare for training on the trail, including reading the horse to recognize inner energy level and working with him to release it.
 We have discussed preparing the rider through warm up and stretching exercises.
 Now we are ready to go out on the trail!

-Even when trail riding, a rider should have goals in mind for the time he or she will be spending with their horses.
+Even when trail riding, a rider should have goals in mind for the time he or she will be spending with their horse.
 I believe 5 major goals should be included on every trail ride.
 They are:

 - Maintaining safety and confidence